jamie-allen/sdisruptor/presentation/preso/presentation.md

 !SLIDE transition=fade

 # How Did They Arrive at the Disruptor
-.notes Betfair spun off Tradefair into LMAX, Martin Thompson leaves Matt Youill, works with Mike Barker and the rest of the team on their clean slate, greenfield Disruptor implementation
+.notes Betfair spun off Tradefair into LMAX, Martin Thompson works with Mike Barker and the rest of the team on their clean slate, greenfield Disruptor implementation
 So named because it has elements for dealing with graphs of dependencies comparable to the Java7 Phaser concurrency type, introduced in support of ForkJoin
 And if there's a Phaser, there should be a Disruptor, right?
 (TOBY) Disruptor serves the purpose of a queue in a SEDA architecture